-San Fermin is a world famous festival held in Pamplona, Spain honoring Saint Fermin but most popularly known for hosting the Running of the Bulls.
-The festival, or fiesta as it is called in Spain, takes place from noon on July 6 to midnight July 14 every year.
+San Fermin is a world-famous festival held in Pamplona, Spain, honoring Saint Fermin but most popularly known for hosting the Running of the Bulls.
+The festival, or fiesta as it is called in Spain, takes place from noon on July 6 to midnight on July 14 every year.
 Made famous by the writings of Ernest Hemingway in The Sun Also Rises and Death in the Afternoon, the San Fermin festival brings in tens of thousands of visitors each year.

 Txupinazo: The Party Begins